-The Company has successfully restructured following the cessation of vehicle manufacturing in Australia.
-All costs associated with this restructure have been considered in the 18-19 accounts.
 The company will continue operations in the automotive industry and is committed to supporting our group companies and overseas vehicle manufacturers.
+Diversification opportunities consistent with our existing capabilities are also being actively pursued.

 Environmental regulation

 The Company is subject to environmental regulation in respect of its manufacturing activities as set out below.